Fu-Dayuan/Fu-Dayuan/README.md

 ## Hi there 👋

 I am Dayuan Fu, a graduate student at [PRIS-NLP Group](https://pris-nlp.github.io/en/author/dayuan-fu/) at Beijing University of Posts and Telecommunications (BUPT), supervised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
 I visited [TsinghuaC3I group](https://c3i.ee.tsinghua.edu.cn/author/%E5%82%85%E5%A4%A7%E6%BA%90/) from 2022.10 to 2024.8.
-My research interests primarily focus on large language model agents, including both training-based and prompt-based approaches.
-For prompt-based approaches, I am concentrating on improving memory mechanisms.
-For training-based approaches, my focus is on agent generalization, such as creating a world model to handle diverse problems.
-Additionally, I am interested in the self-evolution of agents when tackling hard and large-scale questions, exemplified by projects like DeepSeek-Prover.
+My research interests primarily focus on LLM reasoning, planning, and decision-making ability (in Agent), which can make LLM more universal (i.e. AGI).
 I have published several papers at prominent NLP conferences, including EMNLP, CIKM, and NAACL.

-Feel free to email (fdy@bupt.edu.cn) me for any form of academic cooperation!
+Feel free to email me (fdy@bupt.edu.cn) for any form of academic cooperation!

 ## 🔥 News